 Music, like the desire to attend Taylor Swift’s Eras Tour, is powerful.
-It can pump us up before a stressful event, it can help us mourn break-ups, and it can unite communities when the chips are down.
+It can pump you up before your quarterly presentation, it can help you mourn a break-up, and it can unite your family when the chips are down.

 Whether you’re a chronic Spotify listener or one of those weirdos who swears by Apple Music, music can have a lasting effect on any individual.